AdobeDocs/campaign-web.en/help/v8/email/create-email-templates.md

 >id="acw_contenttemplate_menu"
 >title="Content templates"
 >abstract="For an accelerated and improved design process, you can create standalone email templates to easily reuse custom content across Adobe Campaign.
 These content templates can be designed from scratch, based on built-in or custom templates, created from an existing content, or imported in the content template editor."

 For an accelerated and improved design process, you can create standalone templates to easily reuse custom content across [!DNL Adobe Campaign].
-These content templates can be designed from scratch, based on built-in or custom templates, created from an existing content, or imported in the content template editor.
+These content templates can be designed from scratch, based on built-in or custom templates, created from existing content, or imported in the content template editor.

-This functionality enables content-oriented users to work on standalone templates so that marketing users can reuse and adapt them inside their own email campaigns.
+This functionality enables content-oriented users to work on standalone templates, so marketing users can reuse and adapt them inside their own email campaigns.

 >[!NOTE]
 >
->Currently only **email** content templates are supported.
+>Currently, only **email** content templates are supported.

 ## Access content templates {#access-templates}